Únase a nuestra red nacional de mudanzas Conozca más

 In addition to the adult bees, you want to look at the comb and identify the pollen, honey, and nectar in the cells.
 You should take the time to identify capped vs. uncapped honey and possibly open a few cells to see what is in them.

 You will likely see small hive beetles in the nucleus hives, but not always.
 It is very unlikely to see varroa mites on the bees.
-See our Beekeeping Pests blog post on how to check and prevent these kind of pest in your hives.
+See our Beekeeping Pests blog post on how to check and prevent these kinds of pests in your hives.

 The brood is a major part of the colony, and identifying it is a required skill.
 Take the time to look into the cells to see eggs, larvae, and pupa.